JB55Matthews/PinnDE/docs/index.md

 * Solve purely spatial equations
 * Simple to use plotting modules for 1+1, 1+2, spatio-temporal equations, and 1 and 2 dimensional spatial equations

-We provide Periodic, Dirichlet, and Neumann boundary conditions for each of these PDE problems
+We provide Periodic, Dirichlet, and Neumann boundary conditions for each of these PDE problems.
+We also provide L-BFGS optimization for these networks.